stevenjacobson1/ASUG-AI163/exercises/ex3/ex3.1/ex3.1.2/ex3.1.2-create-track-shipment-skill.md

 <br><br>12: Save your Joule Skill. :white_check_mark:

-# Summary — Exercise 3.1.2: Create the Second Joule Skill
+# Summary — Ex.
+3.1.2: Create the Second Joule Skill

 This page explains how to create the **second Joule Skill** in the SAP **Joule Skill Package**, named **“Track Shipment.”**
 The purpose of this skill is to **track a specific shipment** in the **SAP Business Network Global Track and Trace (GTT)** system using its tracking ID.